-National Bank of Kuwait - Egypt (S.A.E) was established as a commercial bank in Arab Republic of Egypt under the investment law No. 43 for 1974 and its amendments.
+National Bank of Kuwait - Egypt (S.A.E) was established by the name of (Alwatany Bank of Egypt) as a commercial bank in Arab Republic of Egypt under the investment law No. (43) For 1974 and its amendments.

 The head office is located in First Sector, Part 155, City Center New Cairo, Egypt; the Bank is listed in Cairo and Alexandria stock exchange.